 When Jesus did an exorcism, the people noticed that there was no invocation and marveled that He had the authority to do it on His own.
 If religious experts were present, they knew an invocation was necessary, so they figured that Jesus had said it so softly that the crowd could not hear it.
 What would Jesus not want them to hear?
 They accused him of invoking Satan.
 Jesus refuted their accusation by reducing it to the absurd, leaving only one possibility: They didn’t hear an invocation because there wasn’t one.
 He did not need to invoke God because He is God.

 The gospel writers included the exorcism stories in the gospels to teach us that Jesus is God.

 Jesus dropped the metaphorical equivalent of a nuclear bomb.
 He casually compelled a demon to disclose his name.
 He cast out 5,000 demons with a flick of the wrist.
-The demons asked him permission to go into the pigs, and when He gave them permission, they obeyed.
+The demons were submissive to Him, even asking permission to go into the pigs, and when He gave them permission, they obeyed.
 Then it turned out that they were not your ordinary, everyday garden-variety demons, they were so horrendous that not even pigs wanted them.

 We didn’t expect a fireworks show, but we got one anyway, and it ended with a nuclear explosion.

 The crowds asked themselves,

 Who is this guy? but they didn’t want to know the terrifying answer.
 They asked him to leave.
 They never had Sunday school, they never learned to sing